Donita Sparks: Notable stage moments

-While L7 was performing at the Reading Festival in 1992, their speakers blew out.
+While L7 was performing at the Reading Festival in 1992, their loudspeakers blew out.
 The crowd became restless and relentlessly threw mud onto the stage, pelting the band.
-In response, Sparks reached into her pants and threw her tampon back at the crowd, and said "Eat my used tampon, fuckers!"
+In response, Sparks reached into her pants and threw her tampon back at the crowd, and said, "Eat my used tampon, fuckers!"
 The tampon became known as one of the "most unsanitary pieces of rock memorabilia in history".

 Later in 1992, Sparks dropped her pants, appearing bottomless, on live television during an L7 performance on the UK variety show The Word.
 Of the incident, Sparks later commented that the particular show L7 appeared on already had questionable aspects underway including "a men's bum contest" and a "hidden camera in Oliver Reed's dressing room, showing him intoxicated with his shirt off, which was really fucked up.
 So I added my contribution to this craziness."